AbdelrahmanHamdyy/Topology-API/README.md

 <img src="https://github.com/abdelrahman0123/Topology-API/blob/main/screenshots/task2.jpg" alt="Task 2">
 </div>

+# 📙 About
-Provide the functionality to access, manage and store device topologies.
+An API library which provides the functionality to access, manage and store device topologies.

-# Description
+# 📝 Description
 1. Read a topology from a given JSON file and store it in the memory.
 2. Write a given topology from the memory to a JSON file.
 3. Query about which topologies are currently in the memory.